PhotonMoton/Simple-School-Bell-System/README.md

    ```
 3. If prompted, enter your password.

+### Transfer or Download Files

+1. Download and extract all the files onto your Raspberry Pi

+2. You may need to transfer files over to the Raspberry Pi.
+If so you can download the files as a zip.
+Then you can transfer them like so:
+    ```
+    scp path/to/file admin@raspberrypi.local:/path/to/destination
+    ```

 **Note**
 You can replace "admin" with whatever the account is that is running the script on the Raspberry Pi.